porco-rosso-j/zksync-account-trade-limit/README.md

 ### Connect Wallet & Account

+Tap "Connect to a wallet" button at the top right in the UI and click it again.
+Then it shows you the account setting popup like in the image below.

 Put the deployed account address (`0xD1180...`) into the field below `"Connect With Contract Account"` button and click it.
-If successuful, the connnected address on UI will be the account address.
+If successuful, the connnected address on UI will be changed to the account address.

 <p align="center">
 <img width="500" alt="Screen Shot 2023-03-12 at 7 35 06" src="https://user-images.githubusercontent.com/88586592/224514450-c43ba27d-68be-4e6b-b6df-2f0307abc6b1.png">
 <p/>

-After the AA-wallet is connected, the information of Account trade Limit will be shown under the swap button.
+After the AA-wallet is connected, the information of Account trade Limit will be shown at the bottom.

 <p align="center">
 <img width="500" alt="Screen Shot 2023-03-12 at 7 50 45" src="https://user-images.githubusercontent.com/88586592/224514906-22739ff8-ff94-4dde-a087-ad1a5e7909e7.png">